🏠> About The Good Money Guide

 Richard Berry, Founder - Good Money Guide

-Who writes for the Good Money Guide?
+Who contributes to the Good Money Guide?

 Richard founded the Good Money Guide (previously Good Broker Guide) in 2015 and has been a broker for 20 years most recently at Investors Intelligence and previously a multi-asset derivatives broker at MF Global (Man Financial).
 Richard started his career working as a private client stockbroker at Walker Crips and Phillip Securities (now King and Shaxson) after interning on the NYMEX oil trading floor in New York and London IPE in 2001 & 2000.